 Under the Community's assisted living residency agreements, which are generally for a contractual term of one month, the Community provides services to these residents for a stated monthly fee.
 The Community has determined that the services included under the residency agreements have the same timing and pattern of transfer and are performance obligations that are satisfied over time.
 The Community's assisted living admission agreements contain both lease and nonlease components.
-The Community elected to combine the embedded lease and the nonlease components as a single component, determined the nonlease components to be the predominate component of the contract and these agreements have been accounted for under ASC 606.
+The Community elected to combine the embedded lease and the nonlease components as a single component, determined the nonlease component of the contract and these agreements have been accounted for under GAAP.

 Under the Community's independent living resident leases, the Community provides housing to these residents for a monthly service fee.
-The Community recognizes revenue for these housing services in accordance with the provisions of ASC Topic 842, Leases (see Note 3).
+The Community recognizes revenue for these housing services in accordance with the provisions of GAAP (see Note 3).